laststance/coffee-timer/claudedocs/UI_FIX_ANALYSIS_REPORT.md

 ## Executive Summary

-Successfully identified and resolved critical UI visibility issues affecting the Share Timer application.
+Successfully identified and resolved critical UI visibility issues affecting the Coffee Timer application.
 The root cause was a **Tailwind CSS v3 to v4 migration incompatibility** that prevented custom color utilities from being generated, resulting in invisible buttons and transparent modals.

 ### Issues Fixed